There are a number of tax benefits and credits offered by the federal government to college students, including the 1098-T.

 The 1098-T form is a Tuition Payment Statement that includes information that colleges and universities are required to issue for determining a student's eligibility for education tax credits.

-The 1098-T form issued by the University of Massachusetts reports the amount received over the course of the previous calendar year, provided you were enrolled in classes during that year.
+The 1098-T form issued by the University of Massachusetts reports the amount received over the course of the previous calendar year.
 This form will assist you or whomever may claim you as a dependent when preparing your federal income tax return.

 CARES Act (also known as the HEERF Grant)